matthewdunwoody/block-parser/README.md

 Each command supports:

---output or --file
+--output or --file,

---scriptid or --all
+--scriptid or --all,
 --metadata

 Limitations